Shadowblazen/dynamodb-wrapper/README.md

     }
 };

-// The AWS SDK's batchWriteItem() method has a limit of 25 items - if you want to write more than that
+// The AWS SDK's batchWriteItem() method has a limit of 25 items - if you want to
-// you have to partition your items into groups and make multiple requests, which comes with
+// write more than that you have to partition your items into groups and make
-// the complexity of handling a series of asynchronous calls and errors coming from individual requests.
+// multiple requests, which comes with the complexity of handling a series of
+// asynchronous calls and errors coming from individual requests.

-// Not only that, but if your items are of unknown and/or variable size (in WCU) and you take the naive approach of
+// If your items are of unknown and/or variable size (in WCU) and you take
-// writing 25 items per request, you will have throughput spikes as your requests consume throughput
+// the naive approach of writing 25 items per request, you will have throughput
-// unpredictably or unevenly.
-This may cause undesirable side-effects such as request failure due to throttling,
+// spikes as your requests consume throughput unpredictably or unevenly.
+// This may cause undesirable side-effects such as request failure due to throttling,
 // the consumption of reserve capacity, and/or CloudWatch alarms to be triggered.

 // DynamoDBWrapper.batchWriteItem() strives to improve this behavior.
-In the following example,
+// In the following example, the size (in WCU) of each item will be estimated.
-// the size (in WCU) of each item will be estimated.
-This estimate will be used to partition the array
+// This estimate will be used to partition the array into variable-length
-// into variable-length groups whose items sum to approximately 50 total WCU.
-Then, these groups will be written
+// groups whose items sum to approximately 50 total WCU.
+Then, these groups
-// sequentially at a rate of 1 request per 1000 ms.
+// will be written sequentially at a rate of 1 request per 1000 ms.

-// In other words, if you have a table with 50 WriteCapacityUnits of available throughput, this configuration would
+// In other words, if you have a table with 50 WriteCapacityUnits of
-// evenly distribute items to make predictable, optimal use of available throughput with minimal spikes.
+// available throughput, this configuration would evenly distribute items to
+// make predictable, optimal use of available throughput with minimal spikes.

 var dynamoDBWrapper = new DynamoDBWrapper(dynamoDB, {
     batchWaitMs: 1000